jendaa/pgbundle/README.md

-system_user   | 'postgres'  | the (os) system user that is allowed to install an extension (through make) port          | 5432        | the database port force_ssh     | false       | run commands via ssh even if host is `localhost` slave         | false       | defines if the database runs as a read-only slave thus skips any `CREATE` command
+system_user   | 'postgres'  | the (os) system user that is allowed to install an extension (through make) port          | 5432        | the database port force_ssh     | false       | run commands via ssh even if host is `localhost` ssh_port      | 22          | use this port with the ssh command slave         | false       | defines if the database runs as a read-only slave thus skips any `CREATE` command

 **pgx**